Where is Hermann Hreidarsson now?

 After hanging up his boots for a second time Hreidarsson was appointed manager of Fylkir on a full-time basis.

-Having already suffered relegation five times as a player, Hriedarsson had to endure the experience of relegation as a manager too when his Fylkir side were relegated at the end of the 2015-16 season.
+Having already suffered relegation five times as a player, Hriedarsson had to endure the experience of relegation as a manager too when his Fylkir side were relegated at the end of the 2015-16 season and He was subsequently sacked in October 2016.

-In January 2018, Hreidarsson made a return to football coaching when he teamed up with David James again but this time as his assistant at Indian Premier League side Kerala Blasters.
+In January 2018, Hreidarsson made a return to football coaching when he teamed up once again with David James as his assistant at Indian Premier League side Kerala Blasters but the pair were sacked at the end of the year after an 11 game winless run.

 Away from football Hreidarsson and his father own a hotel in Southern Iceland called the Stracta Hotel.